 Networking programming is another hot topic here.
 Cloud networking technologies are believed to create 9000 jobs in Ireland over the next 5 years.
 Having a skilled workforce in cloud and networking technologies will be integral to Ireland’s long term success in this area of tech.

 Open source is essentially something people can modify and share because its design is publicly accessible.
 While associated with software development, open-source goes way beyond this.
 A basic example that’s widely used in Ireland is Content Management Systems (CMS).
 Irish businesses today embrace many such platforms including WordPress, Magento and more

 People are behind the machines.
 Having soft skills in tech is fundamental to getting forward in tech.
 Developing offline relationships in an online world is still integral.
 Fortunately in Ireland, it’s very possible to go out and meet (or virtually for now!) people in your field.
 Whether that’s cyber-security or software developers, your tribe are only a click away.

 Quality & Quantity

-In the most recent reports, there are over 17,000 startups in Ireland.
+In the most recent reports, there more than 2,300 active tech startups and scaleups, over 400 Multinationals and 280+ innovation hubs.
 However there are is also a significant number of insolvencies among start-ups.
 Tech is undoubtedly on the rise in Ireland with many success stories – however start-up land is never a walk in the park.